 Still reeling from an atmosphere of post-war austerity, Elizabeth used ration coupons and a 200-coupon supplement from the government to pay for her wedding dress.
 But don’t be fooled: The dress was extremely elegant; it was made of ivory duchesse silk, encrusted with 10,000 imported seed pearls, took six months to make, and sported a 13-foot train.
 (It cost just under $40,000 to recreate the dress for The Crown.)

-Elizabeth II is the world's most well-traveled head of state, visiting more than 115 countries between more than 270 official state visits, but she doesn't even own a passport.
-Since all British passports are officially issued in the Queen’s name, she technically doesn't need one.
+Elizabeth II was the world’s most well-traveled head of state, visiting more than 115 countries between hundreds of official state visits, but she didn’t even own a passport.
+Since all British passports are officially issued in the Queen’s name, she technically did not need one.

 Sir Sherard Cowper-Coles, former British ambassador to Saudi Arabia, recounted to The Sunday Times the time when Elizabeth drove former Saudi crown prince Abdullah around the grounds of Balmoral: “To his surprise, the Queen climbed into the driving seat, turned the ignition and drove off,” he said.
 “Women are not—yet—allowed to drive in Saudi Arabia, and Abdullah was not used to being driven by a woman, let alone a queen.”

-Queen Elizabeth has voluntarily paid income and capital gains taxes since 1992, but has always been subject to Value Added Tax.
+Queen Elizabeth voluntarily paid income and capital gains taxes beginning in 1992, but was always subject to Value Added Tax.

 During the 1981 Trooping the Colour, the Queen led a royal procession on horseback down the Mall toward Buckingham Palace when shots rang out.
 A 17-year-old named Marcus Sarjeant, who was obsessed with the assassinations of figures like John Lennon and John F. Kennedy, fired a series of blanks toward Elizabeth.
 Sarjeant—who wrote in his diary, “I am going to stun and mystify the whole world with nothing more than a gun”—was thankfully unable to purchase live ammunition in the UK.
 He received a prison sentence of five years under the 1848 Treason Act, but was released in October 1984.